Estimated reading time: 6 minutes

 Budgeting guidance for students is significant since not all schools teach money management.

 Whether you’re a parent reading this or a student, start the budgeting process before going to school.

-Another point to consider is how many school districts may not have the budget as they once did.
+Another point is how many school districts may not have the budget they once did.

 The combination of pandemic pressures and fewer students may mean deep cuts for some districts.

 “When budgets aren’t sufficient and when cuts have to be made, those who really suffer are children, and they tend to be the most vulnerable children that need the most supports,” said Teri Mooring, president of the B.C.
 Teachers’ Federation.